MicrochipTech/unicens-linux-daemon/cfg/README.md

 The \<Script> tag has only mandatory attribute called "Name":
  - Name=".."
 	 - This is the counter part of the Script attribute of the <\Node> tag
-	 - If the name of the names are identical, there are linked and the script will be executed once the device is found at network startup.
+	 - If the name of the attributes are identical, then they are linked and the script will be executed once the device is found at network startup.

 A **non** working example (because of missing parameters) would be:
 ```xml